Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

-\Cref{similarmink} moreover implies that the Minkowski content of $F$ does not exist, since the range of $\xi$ is contained in $\ln 3\cdot\mathbb Z$.\\ Alternatively, one can determine the average Minkowski content of this example by using the results of \cite{Gatzouras}.
-However, if $\psi_1,\psi_2$ and $\psi_3$ were non-linear but conformal, then \cref{curvatureresult,conformalMinkowski} could be applied, whereas this case is not covered in \cite{Gatzouras}. \end{example}
+As in the previous example $\widetilde{C}_1^f(F,\cdot)$ and $\widetilde{C}_0^f(F,\cdot)$ can be determined from the above equation by using Thm.~\ref{thm:curvatureresult}.
+Cor.~\ref{cor:sGDSMink} implies that the Minkowski content of $F$ does not exist, since the range of $\xi$ is contained in $\ln 3\cdot\mathbb Z$.\\ Alternatively, one can determine the average Minkowski content of this example by using the results of \cite{Gatzouras}.
+However, if $\psi_1,\psi_2$ and $\psi_3$ were non-linear but conformal, then Thms.~\ref{thm:curvatureresult} and \ref{thm:conformalMinkowski} could be applied, whereas this case is not covered in \cite{Gatzouras}. \end{example}

-\subsection{Markov Interval Maps.}
+\subsection{Markov Interval Maps}

 For closed intervals $X_1,\ldots,X_N$ in $[0,1]$ with disjoint interior, $N\geq 2$, and $X:=\bigcup_{i=1}^N X_{i}$ we call a map $g\colon X\to[0,1]$ a \emph{Markov interval map} if \begin{enumerate} \item $g|_{X_{i}}$ is expanding and there exists a $C^{1+\alpha}$-continuation to a neighbourhood of $X_{i}$ and \item if $g(X_{i})\cap X_{j}\neq\varnothing$ then $X_{j}\subset g(X_{i})$ for $i,j\in\{1,\ldots,N\}$. \end{enumerate} For a representation by a cGDS, set $V\defeq\{1,\ldots,N\}$ and for $v\in V$ define $G_v\defeq\{v'\in V\mid X_{v'}\subseteq g(X_v)\}$.
 For every pair $(v,v')$, where $v\in V$ and $v'\in G_v$ introduce an edge $e=e(v,v')$ with $i(e)=v$ and $t(e)=v'$.
 Set $E\defeq\{e(v,v')\mid v\in V, v'\in G_v\}$ and define $\phi_e\colon X_{t(e)}\to X_{i(e)}$ by $\phi_e\defeq \left(g\vert_{X_{i(e)}}\right)^{-1}\vert_{X_{t(e)}}$ for $e\in E$.
 Then the repeller of the Markov interval map coincides with the limit set of the corresponding cGDS.